-315 Ordinary objects and gravitational forces
+337 Ordinary objects and gravitational forces

-A 100 kg person stand near 4000 kg elephant.
+A 100 kg person stands near a 4000 kg elephant.
 Their centers of mass are 1.8 m apart.
 Determine the gravitational force exerted by the person on the elephant.
-(131F2022)
+(131Sp2023)

-316 Scale of gravitational forces
+338 Scale of gravitational forces

-Celestial objects are much larger than a typical person with mass 90 kg and may be expected to exert much larger gravitational forces than the person.
+Celestial objects are much larger than a typical 90 kg person and may be expected to exert much larger gravitational forces than the person.
 Suppose that this person stands 0.50 m away from a 20 kg dog.
-(131F2022)
+(131Sp2023)

 - a) Determine the ratio of the gravitational force exerted by Earth's Moon on the dog to the gravitational force exerted by the person on the dog. - b) Determine the ratio of the gravitational force exerted by Jupiter on the dog to the gravitational force exerted by the person on the dog.
-The nearest approach of Jupiter is about 6.3×10^{11} m.
+The nearest approach of Jupiter is about $6.3 \times 10^{11}$ m.
 Are either of the forces exerted by celestial objects very much bigger?

-317 Gravitational forces in a Cavendish balance
+339 Gravitational forces in a Cavendish balance

 The Cavendish experiment involves two 400 g balls attached to a beam that can pivot about its center.
 Two other 1.50 kg balls are placed near to this in the illustrated configuration, where the grid units are each 2.0 cm.
-(131F2022)
+(131Sp2023)

-- a) Determine the next gravitational force exerted by the two larger balls on ball A. - b) Determine the net torque exerted on the beam by both balls.
+- a) Determine the net gravitational force exerted by the two larger balls on ball A. - b) Determine the net torque exerted on the beam by both balls.